MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5-preview.md

 - The Pivot control is no longer supported, and has been deprecated in WinUI 3.
 We recommend using the [NavigationView control](/windows/uwp/design/controls-and-patterns/navigationview) for your in-app navigation scenarios.

-- WinUI 3 and Project Reunion will only be supported down-level to Windows 10 version 1809 - it requires build 17763 or newer.
+- WinUI 3 and Project Reunion will only be supported down-level to Windows 10 version 1809 - it requires build 17763 or later.

 - Preview features are now marked as experimental.
   - A preview feature is anything that will continue to be a part of WinUI 3 previews, but will not be a part of the next WinUI 3 supported release.